Vāchaspati Misra: Bhamati school

 It sees meditation as the main factor in the acquirement of liberation, while the study of the Vedas and reflection are additional factors.
 Vachaspati Mishra belonged to a tradition of Advaita Vedanta known as Prasankhyanavada which believed in the "Dhyana Theory".
 It is the theory of continuous meditation.
 According to this theory, unlike the theory propounded by the Samuccayavādins, the performance of Karmas does not contribute to the attainment of "Brahman-Knowledge".
 According to this theory one should renounce performances of all the Karmas before going to start the practice of meditation.
 The practice of meditation is on the meaning of the mahavakya(great sentence) "Tat Tvam Asi" of Upanishad text.
 Vachaspati Mishra similar to Mandan Mishra believed that there should be no injunction during the practice of meditation because right knowledge of Vedantic teaching may be sublated by incorrect knowledge during the ordinary life.

+Commemoration

+His birthplace has been designated as a historical place known as Vachaspati Mishra Dih, where his statue was installed, and later a library was built in 2012.
+Vachaspati Sangrahālaya, a museum of antiquities, was established in Andhra Tharhi and was named after him.

+In 2019, the Department of Arts, Culture and Youth of Bihar Government had announced to celebrate two-day State Vachaspati Smriti Parva.
+The Brahmins of the village have a tradition of starting their children's letters with the soil of the ground at the Dih.